ffund/intro-ml-tss21/syllabus/integrity.md

 * When you answer a question on PrairieLearn, scroll down to the "Correct Answer" panel.
 In many cases, this will have an explanation that is **written by your instructor**.
 * If you don't understand something in the lecture, lab, or homework, post a question on Ed to get an explanation from your instructor or a course assistant.
 * Or, visit an office hour on Zoom for a "live" Q&A with humans.

+For open-ended text questions:

+* Don't use AI assistance.
+You are not graded on spelling, grammar, or on how eloquently you describe your observations - so even though an AI may be "better" than you on those elements of writing, it's not relevant.
+You are graded on what *you* have observed or understood based on the specific activities you are writing about, and an AI is *not* better than you at *that*.
+(AI-generated text tends to score poorly on these questions.)

 #### Violation of academic integrity policies